-Invited to choose their own interviewer for this National Sawdust Log profile, X. Lee selected the groundbreaking German electronic musician Carsten Nicolai, who performs and records under the name Alva Noto.
+Invited to choose his own interviewer for this National Sawdust Log profile, X. Lee selected the groundbreaking German electronic musician Carsten Nicolai, who performs and records under the name Alva Noto.
 In a recent conversation, they discussed scoring for electronics alongside acoustic instruments and creating immersive experiences in tune with the times.

 ALVA NOTO: When did you become interested in music?